GabeScott/standard-works-vault/General Conference/1986 April - A Sacred Responsibility.md

 I love the members of the Council of the Twelve, with whom I have been privileged to labor most closely over the years.
 It has also been a joy to serve with members of the First Quorum of the Seventy and the Presiding Bishopric.

 There is a great spirit of unity among the General Authorities of the Church.
-That unity is very real and most important, for the Lord has said, “If ye are not one ye are not mine.”
-(D&C 38:27.)
+That unity is very real and most important, for the Lord has said, “If ye are not one ye are not mine.” ([[D&C 38.27|D&C 38:27]].)

 We shall continue to work together as Brethren, united in one purpose—to move forward the work of the Lord.